P1sec/QCSuper/README.md

 ### How to manually enable the diagnostic ports on my phone?

-On Qualcomm/MSM Android-based devices bearning Linux kernel 4.9 or earlier (this includes roughly part of devices up to Android 12 and all devices before Android 10), Qualcomm-based Android devices normally contain a system device called `/dev/diag` which allows to communicate data to the diagnostics port of the baseband.
+On Qualcomm/MSM Android-based devices bearing Linux kernel 4.9 or earlier (this includes roughly part of devices up to Android 12 and all devices before Android 10), Qualcomm-based Android devices normally contain a system device called `/dev/diag` which allows to communicate data to the diagnostics port of the baseband.

 On Qualcomm/MSM Android-based devices bearing Linux kernel 4.14 or later (this includes roughly part of devices from Android 10 and all devices from Android 13), **`/dev/diag` disappeared**, as the corresponding `diagchar` module is disabled by default recent AOSP/Linux kernels.

 On the devices bearing a Linux 4.9 or earlier MSM kernel, when using the `--adb` flag, QCSuper will try to connect through ADB automatically, will then attempt to transfer an executable utility connecting to the `/dev/diag` device, in order to launch it as root using a command such as `su -c /data/local/tmp/adb_bridge`, and subsequently transmit the diagnostics data with the device over TCP (also forwarding the corresponing TCP port through ADB).

-On the devices bearing a Linux 4.14 or later MSM kernel, when using the `--adb` flag, QCSuper will try to connect through ADB automatically, will then [TODO MMR: /!\\ XX TO BE IMPLEMENTED IN SECOND-PLACE] attempt to mode-switch the USB port of the phone using a command such as `su -c 'setprop sys.usb.config diag,adb'`, and then execute the equivalent of the `--usb-modem auto` flag (see below).
+On the devices bearing a Linux 4.14 or later MSM kernel, when using the `--adb` flag, QCSuper will try to connect through ADB automatically, will then attempt to mode-switch the USB port of the phone using a command such as `su -c 'setprop sys.usb.config diag,adb'`, and then execute the equivalent of the `--usb-modem auto` flag (see below).

 The `--usb-modem <value>` flag allows QCSuper to **connect to the Qualcomm diagnostics port over a pseudo-serial port over USB**, independently from ADB, which is the most common way to connect to the Qualcomm diag protocol of an Android-based phone using an external device.